jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-01b.md

 - the nominal price to his customers, as the First Law of Value
 - the real price for himself, as the Second Law of Value

+If you do what you are passionate about then utility will always be at a maximum and there will be no marginal utility.
+This is why Supereconomics can do without marginal utility.

 This focus on svadharma, from the viewpoint of the seller, makes up the Effort Theory of Value which is an essential component of the Second Law of Value.

 In contrast, in Economics, a baker bakes because he is supposed to be chasing the profits as the money from bread sales.
 To get more money, he logically must:
 - adulterate his goods